thestroke82/acn-transactional-outbox/README.md

 - **Shedlock**: This starter requires Shedlock for handling locks, so ensure the Shedlock table is created as [prescribed by Shedlock](https://github.com/lukas-krecan/ShedLock?tab=readme-ov-file#jdbctemplate).

 ## Usage

+There are only two things the client app needs to do:

+1. Implement the `OutboxItemHandlerProvider` interface to handle the outbox items.
+The outbox items are those that are retrieved at each outbox run, according to the configuration provided.
+2. Use the `OutboxEventRecorder` bean to record events into the outbox.

 ### Implementing OutboxItemHandlerProvider